edivya/Express-Servers/README.md

 * Create an HTML file with a form that will post data.
 * Create a server that will accept the POSTed data and log it to the console.
+* Each route should be triggered by a different URL.
+* Each route should display an HTML page listing your favorite three things of each.
+* Be sure to use `fs` to serve your HTML files.